-This symbol is in acknowledgement of the movement towards building the Black Self.
+This symbol is in acknowledgement of the movement towards building The Self.

 I came across a poem composed by the wonderful Theresa tha SONGBIRD.
-Each word in the poem, delivered with such gusto, is a celebration of the Black Self.
+Each word in the poem, delivered with such gusto, is a celebration of The Self.
 The poem inspires one to look at themselves, as a black person, not in a biased mirror or a predisposed lens, but to truly look at themselves as they are in such a way that provokes pride.
-This poem, is a reminder of the composition of the Black Self.
+This poem, is a reminder of the composition of the The Self.

 The words, that are ever so eloquently put, carry even more power in their delivery when heard from the mouth of the spoken word artist herself.